DimitrisBelias/DimitrisBelias/README.md

 ## About Me
 I'm an undergraduate Electrical and Computer Engineering student at the Technical University of Greece.
 Passionate about software development, problem-solving, and building scalable systems.
 Always curious, always learning.

-Currently looking for a summer 2025 internship or junior developer role to apply my skills and contribute to impactful projects.

 ---